 Randy Klumph has been employed by Teaching Research Institute since 1992 on the National Deaf-Blind Projects, (TRACES, NTAC, DB-LINK, and NCDB projects) providing expertise in technology applications, desktop publishing, website management and graphic design.
 Prior to 1992, Randy was Director of Technology and Publications for a technical/business writing company.
 In addition, Randy has over 14 years experience in the field of social services, including nine years working with children and families.
 He is the administrator for the deaf-blindness related LISTSERVs hosted at The Teaching Research Institute.

 Ken Kosko is an Associate Professor at the Teaching Research Institute at Western Oregon University (WOU) and clinician at the Education Evaluation Center (EEC).
 He holds endorsements and authorizations in School Psychology, Elementary Education, Intellectual Disabilities, Learning Disabilities, Special Educator, Reading and Supervision.
 Since coming to WOU in 1974, he has taught many of the special education courses and worked directly with disability services.
 Ken has traveled throughout Oregon offering training to educators, and state agency staff, including professors at the major universities regarding issues of accommodations/modifications for ADHD and Learning Disabled students.
-Ken is the parent of an adult child diagnosed with ADHD and LD.
-As director of the EEC Ken oversees center operations which include psycho-educational assessments, multicultural assessments, consultations, and vocational functional assessments for adults and students transitioning into postsecondary education and/or work.
+Ken is involved in center operations which include psycho-educational assessments, multicultural assessments, consultations, and vocational functional assessments for adults and students transitioning into postsecondary education and/or work.
 Staff at the EEC work with college students from all the major universities, community colleges and private colleges in the state assisting them by diagnosing learning problems, determining eligibility, and providing recommendations/accommodations.

 Gail Leslie's areas of expertise include information management, database design, website design, content curation, product development and dissemination.
 She currently is the Information and Dissemination Coordinator with the National Consortium on Deaf-Blindness.
 She has a master's degree in library and information studies and has worked for more than 25 years in public service and information management as a public librarian and as an information specialist and project coordinator.